JulienBe/gameboy/readme.md

 The Game Boy contains two 32x32 tile maps in VRAM at the memory areas $9800-$9BFF and $9C00-$9FFF.
 Any of these maps can be used to display the Background or the Window.

 Each tile map contains the 1-byte indexes of the tiles to be displayed.
+So, 360 bytes for a 20*18 tiles screen.

 Tiles are obtained from the Tile Data Table using either of the two addressing modes (described in VRAM Tile Data), which can be selected via the LCDC register.

-In CGB Mode, an additional map of 32x32 bytes is stored in VRAM Bank 1 Each byte defines attributes for the corresponding tile-number map entry in VRAM Bank 0, that is, 1:9800 defines the attributes for the tile at 0:9800
+In CGB Mode, an additional map of 32x32 bytes is stored in VRAM Bank 1

+Each byte defines attributes for the corresponding tile-number map entry in VRAM Bank 0, that is, 1:9800 defines the attributes for the tile at 0:9800

 ```